Customizable Select Element (Explainer)

 This example uses the customizable <select>

-element with custom CSS to target it which renders the option differently in the listbox vs in the button.
+element with custom CSS to target it which renders the option differently in the picker vs in the button.
+The “description” text of each <option>

 <select>